chancesmith/element-palette/readme.md

-Shows bootstrap element ready for color and design to show clients.
+Shows Bootstrap elements ready for color and design to show clients.